Save big (up to $1,875) on small business tools with our free membership, business.com+

 After determining your benefits administration budget, you can begin creating your benefits package.
 Aim to build a plan that includes the necessary benefits to keep your employees healthy and additional benefits that match their specific needs.

 For example, if you have a primarily young, single workforce full of new grads, tuition reimbursement or student loan assistance may be a top priority.
-Meanwhile, a workforce comprised of families with young children will likely appreciate childcare assistance.
+Meanwhile, a workforce composed of families with young children will likely appreciate childcare assistance.

 Here’s a look at some of the most important benefits to consider: